jonnonz1/nz-statute-book/acts/public/2003/social-workers-registration-act-2003.md

 The Tribunal may, at any time during the hearing of any charge laid under section 75, amend the charge in any way.

 ### 15 Adjournments
-If the Tribunal is of the opinion that the social worker concerned would be embarrassed in his or her defence by reason of an amendment made or proposed to be made under clause 14, it may, at his or her request, adjourn the hearing.
+If the Tribunal is of the opinion that the social worker concerned would be embarrassed in the social worker’s defence by reason of an amendment made or proposed to be made under clause 14, it may, at the social worker’s request, adjourn the hearing.

 ### 16 Legal and medical advisers
 (1) The Tribunal may from time to time appoint a legal adviser, who—